-The best way to get to Pai is from Chiang Mai.
-Most people take a minivan from the Chiang Mai van terminal.
+Minivan – the most common way to get to Pai is by minivan from Chiang Mai.
 At the time of writing, a ticket cost 150-200 THB (USD 6) per person one-way.
-Be warned, the minivan has been known to make many travelers vomit along the way.
+You can check ticket and timetables here.

 Where to Stay in Pai

-Another unique option is the Pai Circus School.
-This guesthouse is located up on the mountainside overlooking the village.
-It has a great sunset view, often throws fun communal barbecues and has cool circus equipment if you want to learn a few new tricks like fire spinning.
-You don’t have to be a circus geek to stay here!
+Budget – Pai Circus School is a party vibe hostel located on the mountainside with a great view overlooking the village.
+Pai Circus School often has great barbecues and offers plenty of cool circus toys if you want to learn a few new tricks like fire spinning.